k3vinw/mwd.vim/README.md

 Have you ever found yourself wondering :thinking:

-> Why doesn't Vim follow the path that I supplied to it at startup?
+> Why doesn't Vim follow the path that I provided to it at startup?

-Well this plugin just might be for you! :smiley:
+Well this might be the perfect plugin for you! :smiley:

 No more fussing with manually changing the current working directory after startup.
 MWD is a simple plugin that handles this task for you